segunak/petoi-bittle/workshops/three-levels-of-programming.md

 ## Materials

 - 1 Petoi Bittle Robot Dog per 4-5 students.
-- Laptops/Desktops with Python and Mind+ IDE.
+- Laptops/Desktops.
 1 laptop per 4-5 students.
 - Printed Serial Protocol documentation from Petoi found at <https://docs.petoi.com/apis/serial-protocol>.
-- Mind+ IDE on computers.
-- Visual Studio Code installed on the computers.
+- Mind+ and/or Visual Studio Code IDE installed on computers.
 - Python installed on computers.
-- AI Interface for prompt engineering (could be a simple web interface or connected via VS Code).
+- Python packages `openai`, and `dotenv` installed via `pip`.
+- The `PetoiRobot`, `SerialCommunication`, and `ardSerial` modules from Petoi, found at <https://github.com/PetoiCamp/Petoi_MindPlusLib/tree/main/python/libraries>.
+- An OpenAI API key listed in a `.ENV` file that you **really should delete after the workshop**.
+You can get one at <https://platform.openai.com/api-keys>.
 - Projector for demonstrating concepts and results.

 ---